Mounika-Routhu/Technical-stuff/Interview questions/html.md

 ## HTML : HyperText Markup Language
 is a **language** used to structure and display text and other media on the web, where text can be linked to other content(**hypertext** i.e hyperlink, and its structure is defined by **markup** tags.

+## DOM
+1. DOM stands for Document Object Model.
+When a browser loads an HTML page, it parses the HTML and builds a tree-like structure, where each element is represented as a JavaScript object.
+This structure is called the DOM.
+2. The DOM is created before JavaScript is executed, so that JavaScript can access and manipulate the elements using the document object.
+For example, we can use document.getElementById() or document.querySelector() to select elements and update them dynamically.
+3. Once JavaScript makes changes to the DOM — such as adding, modifying, or removing elements — the browser repaints or reflows the UI to reflect those changes visually.
+4. So in summary, the DOM acts as a live, in-memory representation of the HTML, allowing dynamic interaction and updates through JavaScript.

 ## Version
 The current version of HTML is still **HTML5**, and it was finalized in **2014**.
 However, since its finalization, HTML5 has continued to evolve with **minor updates and improvements** to accommodate **new web technologies and features**.